Oregon Trail Summary

 However, the United States continued to explore the area west of the Louisiana Territory and sponsored more expeditions, which were led by men like Captain Benjamin Bonneville, John C. Frémont, and Kit Carson.
 The American expeditions usually stayed south of the Oregon Territory, including Stephen H. Long’s 1820 expedition into the Great Plains.
 During that expedition, he famously called the plains the “Great American Desert” — which effectively slowed westward migration for a short time.

-Carson and other men, like Jim Bridger, Thomas Fitzpatrick, and Jim Beckwourth became renowned Mountain Men, known for their knowledge of the territory.
+Carson and other men, like Jim Bridger, Thomas Fitzpatrick, and James Beckwourth became renowned Mountain Men, known for their knowledge of the territory.
 Not only did they work for the fur trading companies but they also served as scouts for military and emigrant expeditions.

 The first group of settlers traveled west in 1834, led by Nathaniel Wyeth and Jason Lee.
 Wyeth was a merchant from New England and Lee was a missionary.
 Wyeth made the trip to sell supplies at the annual Rocky Mountain Rendezvous, a gathering of Mountain Men in the Rocky Mountains.
-Wyeth was headed west to establish a mission to convert Native American Indians to Christianity.
+Lee was headed west to establish a mission to convert Native American Indians to Christianity.
 The Wyeth-Lee Party was the first to travel the full length of the Oregon Trail.

 Marcus and Narcissa Whitman